 Fits with: Mavericks, Warriors, Wizards, Rockets

-Other free-agent small forwards: Deonte Burton (team option – restricted), Melvin Frazier (team option – restricted), Treveon Graham, Mario Hezonja (player option), Stanley Johnson (player option), Malcolm Miller (restricted), Abdel Nader (team option – restricted), Semi Ojeleye (team option – restricted), Andre Roberson, Thabo Sefolosha, Evan Turner, Denzel Valentine (restricted), Kenrich Williams (restricted)
+Other free-agent small forwards: Deonte Burton (team option – restricted), Vince Carter, Melvin Frazier (team option – restricted), Treveon Graham, Marion Hezonja (player option), Stanley Johnson (player option), Malcolm Miller (restricted), Abdel Nader (team option – restricted), Semi Ojeleye (team option – restricted), Andre Roberson, Thabo Sefolosha, Evan Turner, Denzel Valentine (restricted), Kenrich Williams (restricted)

 More from Yahoo Sports: